 PROBING THE FEMININE UNCONSCIOUS

-Shot during an artistic residency at Glasgow’s Centre for Contemporary Arts, in Scotland, the works of my Sealskin, Soulskin series (2018) probe the wild woman archetypical figure at the heart of the Celtic folktale The Seal Woman.
-With an air of playful-tragedy, the project continues to examine the initiatory significance of folk and fairy tales, but on a more intimate and mature terrain.
-More images coming soon!
+Shot in Scotland during an artistic residency at Glasgow’s Centre for Contemporary Arts, the works of my Soulskin series (2018) probe the Wild Woman archetype* at the heart of the Celtic folktale The Seal Woman.
+With an air of playful-tragedy, the project continues to examine the initiatory significance of folk and fairy tales in the quest for identity, but on more intimate and mature grounds.